Teams lose control when approvals fall behind the workflow. A task that once required review can become a stream of recommendations no one challenges.

 Meaningful approval

-If the reviewer sees a summary, the control is weak.
+If the reviewer only sees a summary, the control is weak.
 It exists on paper, not in practice.

 The review checks whether the approver has the right evidence, whether the action can be paused or rejected safely, and whether accountability stays visible.
 The reviewer needs the source material, the side effect, and enough context.